Your New York Divorce Attorneys Team

-Unless a case is extraordinarily straightforward and simple, and there are no disputes concerning property division, child custody, child support, or spousal maintenance, you and your lawyer should consider hiring experts during a divorce.
+Unless a divorce case is extraordinarily straightforward and simple, and there are no disputes concerning property division, child custody, child support, or spousal maintenance, you and your family lawyer should consider hiring experts during a divorce in New York State.
 Even experienced family lawyers must know their limitations, and advise their clients when they should engage an expert in a particular field.

 - Court-appointed, neutral experts; and